-If a staff’s role on a committee is of “staff support” prior to ending her staff position with Sistering, then that staff person should resign from her committee position at the time that she resigns from her staff position.
+If a staff’s role on a committee is of “staff support” prior to ending their staff position with Sistering, then that staff person should resign from their committee position at the time that they resign from their staff position.

 Joining the Board

 Current staff are ineligible for volunteer work at Sistering on their days off.
 There are many organizations who need volunteers and a resource list can be made available to staff looking to volunteer.